-What is a Precision Instrument and Equipment Repairer?
+What You Need to Know About Precision Instrument and Equipment Repairer

-Precision Instrument & Equipment Repairer Job Description All precision instrument and equipment repairers not listed separately.
+Job Description: All precision instrument and equipment repairers not listed separately.

 Related Job Titles for this Occupation:

-Are There Job Opportunities for Precision Instrument and Equipment Repairers?
+Job Opportunities for Precision Instrument and Equipment Repairers

 In the United States, there were 12,600 jobs for Precision Instrument and Equipment Repairer in 2016.
 New jobs are being produced at a rate of 1.6% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Precision Instrument and Equipment Repairer by 2026.
-There will be an estimated 1,100 positions for Precision Instrument & Equipment Repairer per year.
+Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.

 The states with the most job growth for Precision Instrument & Equipment Repairer are Arkansas, Texas, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.